aurva-io/AIOstack/CONTRIBUTING.md

-# Contributing to AV AI Observability Stack
+# Contributing to AV AIOStack

-Thank you for your interest in contributing to the AV AI Observability Stack!
+Thank you for your interest in contributing to the AV AIOStack!
 This document outlines how to contribute to this project.

 ## How to Contribute